 Small Event Grants: Wellington Pride Festival 2020

-The Wellington Pride Festival is proud to be working with ANZ to support our 2020 activities, which run from 21 February to 8 March.
+The Wellington Pride Festival was proud to work with ANZ to support our 2020 activities, which ran from 21st Feb to 8th March.

 A big shoutout to ANZ for helping as many people as we can to participate in the Wellington Pride Festival.
 Accessibility for small community groups and individuals that otherwise might not be able to participate is important to growing a stronger community.

 SLAY: Wellington vs. Auckland - A Wellington Pride Drag Show

 SLAY is a regular drag dance party usually produced at Ivy Bar, being produced on a larger scale for Pride 2020.
 The aim is to provide a safe dance party environment for all, no matter of their sexuality, gender, or ethnicity. https://www.facebook.com/events/485931948799816/

 A singing workshop with Mark Dorrell and the Glamaphones Choir during Pride 2020